technicalhat/drinktober-hugo/content/posts/2021/even-more-pew.md

 video = ""

 +++
-_from the shameless prop reuse department..._
+If there's one thing we love here at Drinktober, it's shamelessly reusing the same prop twice and calling it a storyline :)

-I thought I'd finally fought off the invaders, but there was one more that turned out to be too much for me to handle.
+I thought I'd finally fought off the invaders, but this last one turned out to be too much for me to handle.

 Now my only chance to survive is if I can Escape the Mothership!